WJAC-TV: WJAC-DT4

-WJAC-DT4, branded on-air as Alleghenies CW6, is the CW-affiliated fourth digital subchannel of WJAC-TV, broadcasting in 720p high definition on channel 6.4.
+WJAC-TV's fourth digital subchannel serves as the market's CW affiliate, branded on-air as Alleghenies CW6.
 All programming on WJAC-DT4 is received through The CW's programming feed for smaller media markets, The CW Plus, which provides a set schedule of syndicated programming acquired by The CW for broadcast during time periods outside of the network's regular programming hours; however, Sinclair handles local advertising and promotional services for the subchannel.

 On August 21, 2019, Sinclair announced in a letter to the National Cable Television Cooperative that WJAC-TV's fourth subchannel would switch from TBD to The CW Plus, giving The CW its first full-time affiliate in the Johnstown–Altoona market.
 The affiliation was launched on September 16 at 6 a.m.
 Prior to this, Pittsburgh's WPCW—which itself was a Johnstown station for much of its history—served the market via cable.
 Through aggressive statistical multiplexing, CW+ programming on WJAC-DT4 is broadcast in 720p high definition (albeit in a highly-compressed variation of that video resolution).
 On September 18, WJAC-DT4 adopted its current "Alleghenies CW6" branding.